Equal Power is a three-year campaign led by The Fawcett Society to get more women in all of our diversity into politics at every level.

 Equal Power will also strengthen existing networks for women already in politics.
 We’ll be inviting women to campaign with us and help to tear down the barriers that keep women out of politics and public life.

-This work is funded by Comic Relief and will run in Greater Manchester, London and Birmingham and the West Midlands.
-We will track the journeys of aspiring leaders to office and the barriers and discrimination they still face.
+This work is funded by Comic Relief and we will track the journeys of aspiring leaders to office and the barriers and discrimination they still face.
 Find out about our partners here.